+Use any berries you have to preserve them in this no-pectin berry jam.
+Both fresh and frozen berries work well in this recipe.
 Spread this sweet and tart jam on my ready-in-30-minutes Flaky 2-ingredient Self Rising Flour Biscuits!

 Use Seasonal Fruit to Make Homemade Jam

+I love summertime and its bounty of fresh fruit.
 I started making my own jam a few years ago using seasonal fruit and am continually surprised at how easy it is to do this at home.
+This recipe is the perfect way to use up berries before they go bad.

-Homemade Jam = less sugar!
+Homemade Jam has less sugar

-How to Make Homemade Jam
+How to Make Mixed Berry Jam

 Tips for Making This Recipe

 - Be sure to keep close by the stove while the jam is cooking.
 When the berries begin to break down and the water naturally in them evaporates, the sugars that are left behind tend to burn very easily.
-So, continue stirring the berries, especially as the liquid thickens, to avoid burning
+So, continue stirring the berries, especially as the liquid thickens, to avoid burning.

 This Small Batch Mixed Berry Jam goes perfectly with these recipes:

 Like this recipe?
-Follow me on Pinterest for more recipes like this one!
-And, be sure to pin this recipe for later by clicking and saving the image below.
+Follow me on Pinterest for lots more recipes just like this one!
+And don’t forget to pin this recipe for later by clicking on one of the images below the recipe.
+Or, click on any of the images in this post to save to Pinterest.

 Ingredients